Develop – Building Your Course

 Video recording: Need something beyond a screencast?
 The DMC offers advanced video recording capabilities. [link to DMC]

 What does a quality course look like?
 Lane Online Faculty are already producing excellent web content.
-See examples of their work, or read more about their processes, here.
+See examples of their work, or read more about their processes.
+In the future we will have a gallery to showcase various levels of courses; good beginnings, intermediate and exemplary.
+For now, check in with us or other faculty and see what everyone is up to.